 So to sum it up the GFW is working in 2 ways:

 One more interesting thing to know is that different networks in Chinese Mainland are running through different filtering.
 While public Networks like China Unicom or Telecom have strongest filters, Networks for Universities (eg the CERNet - China Education and Research Network) is filtered less harshly.

 We should keep in mind that the GFW is a very dynamic Beast.
 It is always trying to find the optimal balance between Collateral Damage and efficiently blocking the Internet.
 So some Services can be blocked today, but not tomorrow and again blocked the day after.

 Those who live in Chinese Mainland know that during big public events or holidays the GFW is controlling much tougher than usual.
 Also, the GFW is learning and being constantly developed and improved.
 So what we understand today might change tomorrow.
 The Chinese Government invests on it as if their lives dependents on it.
 At the end...
 Who knows?

 All we know can be found by research and testing but nobody will explain how it really works.
-I would also like to mention that this article is not only based on my own 20 year IT experience in Chinese Mainland but also on a Research, presented at the annual Conference of the CCC –Chaos Computer Club Hamburg.
+I would also like to mention that this article is not only based on our accumulated years IT experience in Chinese Mainland but also on a Research, presented at the annual Conference of the CCC -Chaos Computer Club Hamburg.